Blockchain, Economics, and Litigation

 A. Cryptocurrencies or virtual currencies (like bitcoin) were the first implementation of blockchain technology.
 Cryptocurrencies offer an alternative to traditional payment systems.
 It makes sense that cryptocurrencies were the first blockchain application because transactions require a lot of data and are a place where trust and verification are paramount.
 However, blockchain is not synonymous with cryptocurrencies.
 Instead, it is a general-purpose technology with applications to charity, real estate transactions, logistics, education, health care, and other fields.

-Emily Cotton: Vice President, Analysis Group
+Emily Cotton: Managing Principal, Analysis Group

 Q. What is the major challenge for blockchain in an antitrust context?